HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 F
 -
 **for statement** Provides a mechanism that allows code to be executed repeatedly.
-**functor** A class that acts like a function by overloading the function call operator.
+**functor** Class that acts like a function by overloading the function call operator.
 G
 -
 **generic algorithms** Type-indepent, finite step by step procedure.